XPT – Swimming Training Program

 Within this course, we specify and outline specific physiological adaptations that arise from an XPT Swimming Training Program.
 These physiological adaptations result in major benefits that have been proven over 30+ years of experimentation: Novelty, Mental Fortitude, Breathing, and Reduced Injury Risk.

-Unless you grew up as a water sports enthusiast, water training provides a different kind of stimulus that challenges your body in a new way, forcing you to adapt.
+Unless you grew up a water sports enthusiast, swim workouts provide a different kind of experience for most people.
+Water, as a stimulus, challenges your body in a new way, forcing you to adapt.
 This is how we avoid or break through plateaus, create sustainable progress, and keep workout routines fun and engaging.

-Focused breath training is a foundation of the XPT system and underpins many of the benefits of XPT Water Training.
-During many of the water workouts exercises, you will perform apnea exercises (holding your breath), which can create a handful of beneficial physiological changes, while also learning to control and coordinate your breath with movement.
+Focused breath training is a foundation of the XPT system and underpins many benefits of XPT Water Training.
+During water workouts you’ll perform apnea exercises (holding your breath), which can create beneficial physiological changes, while also teaching you to control and coordinate breathing and movement.

-In addition to lowering injury risk, swimming training programs can also be a great method for recovery on days of active rest between intense workout sessions or after competition.
-As the water unloads a lot of the impact forces coming down during jumping and other underwater movements, most pool exercises are easier on the joints and safer than similar land based exercises.
+In addition to lowering injury risk, swimming training plans are also great for recovery on days of active rest between intense workout sessions or after competition.
+As the water unloads a lot of the impact forces coming down during jumping and other underwater movements, most pool exercises are easier on the joints and safer than similar land-based exercises.